dariofad/river/README.md

-# eBPF-enabled falsification

-This repository implements a Go TCPIP server capable of running Simulink models with online perturbation.
-This supports multiple objectives, including searching for counterexamples (i.e., falsification) online, monitoring models, changing model behavior at runtime.

-Follow the prerequisites to reproduce.
+# eBPF-based model/controller simulation

+This repository implements a tool to execute Simulink models enabling monitoring, falsification (to search for counterexamples), and online perturbation of input signals and model state.
+All the operations are non-intrusive thanks to eBPF, and can be performed without changing the model nor its source code.
+To reproduce the results and the demos, check the instructions in the `server`, `simulator` and `client` folders.

 ## Prerequisites